jzgi/chainfx/README.md

-# The CloudUn Platform
+# The SkyCloud Platform

-CloudUn is a framework & server for federated cloud.
+SkyCloud is a framework & server for federated cloud.
 It can be either embedded in application, or deployed as a standalone server.
 It is combination of a web application framework and a federated blockchain implementation.

 The characteristics: